mbmackenzie/peace-speech-project/minutes.md

 - Send report before due on Tuesday for feed back
 - No meeting next week, back on 12/2
 - Compare top words by country/year

+## Biweekly Meeting - 12/2/2020

+- Getting good press!
+- **Last meeting 12/9** for final findings...
+Send report to team for offline review.
+- Extract words from attention layer, compare with words from FA.
+- Is list of words enough or do individual words have predictive power alone?
+  - Classification model just using vocab words?
+- There is a conference in July, Allegra will send details if we wish to apply.